 Become a skilled pharmacy technician.You'll be ready to help licensed pharmacists provide medicationand other health care products to patients.

-Community pharmacy technicians work in chain or independent retail pharmacies under the supervision of a registered and licensed pharmacist.
+Pharmacy technicians work under the supervision of a registered and licensed pharmacist.

 They perform duties such as processing prescription drug orders, patient medication record maintenance, issuing medications to patients, inventory management and compounding non-sterile medications.